yiisoft/db-pgsql/docs/en/testing.md

 For greater ease it is recommended to use docker containers.

-You can use the [docker-compose.yml](https://docs.docker.com/compose/compose-file/) file with PostgreSQL 15 that is in the root of package:
+You can use the [docker-compose.yml](https://docs.docker.com/compose/compose-file/) file with PostgreSQL 15 that is in the root of the package:

 ```shell
 docker compose up -d